pmp-library/pmp-library/docs/tutorial.md

 # Tutorial {#tutorial}

-This section provides a hands-on tutorial on the basic usage of the pmp-library.
-For a thorough introduction into polygon mesh processing we refer to the book of Botsch et al. \cite botsch_2010_polygon.
+This section provides a hands-on tutorial showing the basic usage of PMP.
+For a thorough introduction to polygon mesh processing we refer to the book of Botsch et al. \cite botsch_2010_polygon.

 ## Introduction